dhayaljaswantgit/Loved/README.md

 # Loved

-This project this built react native for a custom action sheet, I've used the functional approach for this
+This project this built on React Native for a custom action sheet demonstration, I've used the functional approach for this

 # iOS Demoe Video